gpetho/preverb/Grashchenkov.md

 In conclusion of the discussion of the _dlya_ 'for' participant, let's recall another observation made earlier about the argument structure of adjectives.
 Most valent adjectives obligatorily have a short form, cf.: _bezrazlichen_ / _bespristrasten_ / _blagozhelatelen k chemu-libo_ 'indifferent / impartial / well-wishing to something'; _identichen_ / _odinakov s chem-libo_ 'identical / same with something'; _zhenat na kom-libo_ 'married to someone'; _interesen_ / _omerzitelen chem-libo_ 'interesting / disgusting by something', etc. This generalization is regularly violated by the _dlya_ 'for' participant:

-(463) (Internet)
+(463) (Internet)<br/>
-V etom istoricheskom dlya nas sezone, kogda vnov' otkroyet dveri Osnovnaya stsena Bol'shogo teatra… 'In this historic season for us, when the Main Stage of the Bolshoi Theater will reopen its doors…' Eto ne byl klassicheskiy dlya nashego futbola sluchay podsizhivaniya assistentom… 'This was not a classic case for our football of an assistant undermining [someone]…' V stol' pozdniy dlya Pitera chas zhelayushchikh sovershat' promenad ne nablyudayetsya.
+V etom istoricheskom dlya nas sezone, kogda vnov' otkroyet dveri Osnovnaya stsena Bol'shogo teatra…<br/>
+'In this historic season for us, when the Main Stage of the Bolshoi Theater will reopen its doors…'

+Eto ne byl klassicheskiy dlya nashego futbola sluchay podsizhivaniya assistentom…<br/>
+'This was not a classic case for our football of an assistant undermining [someone]…'

+V stol' pozdniy dlya Pitera chas zhelayushchikh sovershat' promenad ne nablyudayetsya.<br/>
 'At such a late hour for Piter (St. Petersburg), no one willing to take a stroll is observed.'

-V minuvshem sezone, stavshem debyutnym dlya krasno-belykh, oni nabrali 50 ochkov v 30 matchakh.
+V minuvshem sezone, stavshem debyutnym dlya krasno-belykh, oni nabrali 50 ochkov v 30 matchakh.<br/>
 'In the past season, which became the debut for the red-and-whites, they scored 50 points in 30 matches.'

 Adjectives with the suffix _-sk_, as is known, do not have a short form; the same can be said about _pozdniy_ 'late', _debyutnyy_ 'debut', and some other lexemes that fully allow government by a prepositional phrase with _dlya_ 'for'.
 This also indicates that the source of government in such cases is not the lexical structure of the adjectives.
 Both structures proposed above introduce the _dlya_-participant independently of the adjective.
 One structure contains the _dlya_-group in the intensifier's complement, the other in the complement of the Appl projection.